Vishalkatiyar7275/CreativeHub-Studio-Project/README.md

-Project Summary for Sundown Studio
+Project Summary for CreativeHub Studio Website
 1. Project Overview:
-Sundown Studio is a multi-disciplinary creative studio specializing in creating unique environments and experiences.
-The website showcases their portfolio, services, and ethos through a visually appealing and interactive design.
+CreativeHub Studio Website is a Frontend website with a visually appealing and interactive design.

 2. Technologies Used: